danielduqueurrego/Biomedical-Instrumentation-Laboratory/software/matlab/README.md

 ## 📂 Folder Structure

-├─ `app/` – MATLAB App Designer `.mlapp` file and `.prj` project file.
+	├─ `app` – MATLAB App Designer `.mlapp` file and `.prj` project file.
+	│   ├── `images` – Icons, plots, and GUI illustrations used in the app.
+	│   └── file12.ext
 	├─ `functions/` – Modular `.m` helper functions used by the app.
 	├─ `data/` – Example `.mat` or `.csv` data for testing and demonstration.
-├─ `images/` – Icons, plots, and GUI illustrations used in the app.
 	├─ `docs/` – User and developer documentation (e.g., PDFs).
-├─ `tests/` – Optional test scripts for verifying function behavior.
+	└─ `tests/` – Optional test scripts for verifying function behavior.

 ## 🚀 Getting Started